-Decor throughout the suite incorporates stone and wood, but still retains a luxurious feel.
+The decor throughout the suite incorporates stone and wood but still retains a luxurious feel.
 The wood flooring is even made from recycled materials from a Midwest barn.
 The dining and living rooms are open to each other, along with a nearby wet bar area:

-The guest bath offers plenty of comfort as well:
+The Guest bath offers plenty of comforts as well:

 But like any luxurious stay in Disney property, a night in the Big Thunder Suite will cost you more than a prospector’s share.
 The suite costs upwards of $3,800 per night, though Gold received a much better value for his unexpected DVC point upgrade.

 “The Big Thunder Suite is a really great room,” wrote Gold.
 “I’ve been fortunate enough to stay in the Grand Villas at both Boardwalk and Animal Kingdom [at Walt Disney World in Florida], and I can honestly say that it matches or exceeds their grandeur.
 Unlike those rooms, this suite wasn’t built to accommodate the masses.
 It was solely built to spoil its occupants.
 And it does that in style.”